usagitoneko97/usagitoneko97.github.io/_posts/2020-5-2-the-dream.markdown

 "Why... why is the broken clock there."
 I started to panic, her room doesn't seem right, something is misplaced.
 I frantically got up and glanced around.

 "The clock just fell down the other day.
 Is everything okay?"
 She asked.
 I turned around and looked at her, my heart stopped.
-Her face started to melt, and the semblance of the old lady starting to show.
+Her face started to melt, and the semblance of the old lady starting to appear.

 ---